 Some of the exams analysts may need to complete include:

 Your job role and place of employment can determine which licenses you’ll need to obtain.
-Note that certain FINRA licenses require employer sponsorship.
+Note that certain FINRA licenses require employer sponsorship to obtain.

 Which Financial Analyst Certification Do You Need?

 The answer to this question ultimately hinges on your preferred career path.
-With that in mind, here are some of the most commonly sought-after financial analyst certifications.
+With that in mind, here are some of the most commonly sought-after financial analyst certifications that might be a good fit for your situation.

 What they do: Chartered financial analysts perform financial analysis and high-level investment management.
 They may be employed by investment banks, advisory firms, broker-dealers, insurance companies, financial research firms, and public or private corporations.

-How to obtain CFA certification: Candidates must complete the CFA exam, which is administered by the CFA Institute.
-You must also have a bachelor’s degree or higher and have a combination of 4,000 hours of work experience and higher education experience.
+How to obtain CFA certification: Candidates must pass the three-part CFA exam, administered by the CFA Institute.
+You must also hold a bachelor’s degree or higher and have a combination of 4,000 hours of work experience and higher education experience.
+CFA Institute membership is also required.

 What they do: Chartered alternative investment analysts specialize in analyzing alternative investments, such as private equity and hedge funds.
 They may work for private equity funds, hedge funds, venture capital firms or advisory firms that focus on alternative investments.